thingsboard/thingsboard.github.io/docs/pe/user-guide/alarms.md

 assignee-alarm-1:
     0:
+        image: /images/user-guide/alarms/assign-alarm-to-user-3-pe.png
+        title: 'Go to the "Alarms" page and specify the user in the "Assignee" column of the desired alarm.'
+    1:
+        image: /images/user-guide/alarms/assign-alarm-to-user-4-pe.png
+        title: 'Go to the "Dashboards" page with Alarms table widget.
+Specify the user in the "Assignee" column of the desired alarm;'
+    2:
         image: /images/user-guide/alarms/assign-alarm-to-user-1-pe.png
-        title: 'To assign an alarm to a user, navigate to the "Alarms" tab of the entity details window and specify the user in the "Assignee" column;'
+        title: 'Navigate to the "Alarms" tab of the entity details window selected entity and specify the user in the "Assignee" column.'

-    1:
+assignee-alarm-2:
+    0:
         image: /images/user-guide/alarms/assign-alarm-to-user-2-pe.png
         title: 'When an alarm is assigned to the user, they will receive a notification about it.'